thoughtram/blog/_posts/2015-05-18-dependency-injection-in-angular-2.md

 We can even configure the **visibility** of dependencies, and also until where a child injector should look things up.
 However, this will be covered in another [article](/angular/2015/08/20/host-and-visibility-in-angular-2-dependency-injection.html).

+## New StaticInjector APIs

+Since version 5.0.0, `ReflectiveInjector` has been deprecated in favour of `StaticInjector` to not depend on reflection to get hold of dependencies.
+We don't really have to worry about this if we aren't dealing with creating injectors manually (because Angular does it for us).
+However, if we are, for whatever reason, relying on lower level injector APIs, here's what's different:

+- Creating injectors is done via `Injector.create()`
+- Dependencies tokens have to be listed explicitly using `deps` property

+`StaticInjector` doesn't really need to resolve tokens anymore as everything is supposed to be static and passed right to the configuration.
+That's why there's not `resolveAndCreate()`, but a `create()` method.
+Also, instead of importing `ReflectiveInjector`, we're importing `Injector`.

+{% highlight js %}
+import { Injector } from '@angular/core';

+let injector = Injector.create([
+  { provide: Car, deps: [Engine, Tires, Doors] },
+  { provide: Engine, deps: [] },
+  { provide: Tires, deps: [] },
+  { provide: Doors, deps: [] }
+]);

+let car = injector.get(Car);
+{% endhighlight %}

+Notice in the following section we discuss how DI is used within Angular.
+There we don't have to specificy `deps` explicitly as long as we're defining providers in `@Component()` or `@NgModule()`.

 ## How is it used in Angular then?

 Now that we've learned how the DI in Angular works, you might wonder how it is used in the framework itself.
 Do we have to create injectors manually when we build Angular components?
 Luckily, the Angular team spent a lot of energy and time to find a nice API that hides all the injector machinery when building components in Angular.